soulspace-org/overarch/doc/usage.md

   :name "Sends e-mail to"}}
  ```

 Views
 -----

 ### C4 Views
-Overarch supports the description of all C4 core and sublementary views except from code views, which ideally should be generated from the code if needed.
+Overarch supports the description of all C4 core and supplementary views
+except from code views, which ideally should be generated from the code
+if needed.
 The core C4 views form a hierarchy of views.

-See [c4model.com](https://c4model.com) for the rationale and detailed information
+See [c4model.com](https://c4model.com) for the rationale and detailed
-about the C4 Model.
+information about the C4 Model.

+The views can reference elements from the model as their content.
+The
+content of a view should be a list instead of a set because the order
+of elements is relevant in a view.

-#### System Context Views
+#### System Context Views (:context-view)
-Shows the system in the context of the actors and other systems it is interacting with.
-Contains users, external systems and the system to be described.
+Shows the system in the context of the actors and other systems it is
+interacting with.
+Contains users, external systems and the system to be
+described.

 ![System Context View rendered with PlantUML](/doc/images/banking_systemContextView.svg)

-#### Container Views
+#### Container Views (:container-view)
-Shows the containers (e.g. processes, deployment units of the system) and the interactions between them and the outside world.
-Contains the elements of the system context diagram and the containers of the system to be described.
-The system to be described is rendered as a system boundary in the container diagram.
+Shows the containers (e.g. processes, deployment units of the system) and
+the interactions between them and the outside world.
+Contains the elements
+of the system context diagram and the containers of the system to be described.
+The system to be described is rendered as a system boundary in the container
+diagram.

 ![Container View rendered with PlantUML](/doc/images/banking_containerView.svg)

-#### Component Views
+#### Component Views (:component-view)
-Shows the components and their interactions inside of a container.
+Shows the components and their interactions inside of a container and with
+outside systems and actors.

 ![Component View rendered with PlantUML](/doc/images/banking_apiComponentView.svg)

 #### Code Views
 Not supported

-#### System Landscape Views
+#### System Landscape Views (:system-landscape-view)
 Shows a broader system landscape and the interactions of the systems.

 ![System Landscape View rendered with PlantUML](/doc/images/banking_systemLandscapeView.svg)

-#### Deployment Views
+#### Deployment Views (:deployment-view)
 Shows the infrastucture and deployment of the containers of the system.

 ![Deployment View rendered with PlantUML](/doc/images/banking_deploymentView.svg)

-#### Dynamic Views
+#### Dynamic Views (:dynamic-view)
-Shows the order of some interactions.
+Shows the order of interactions.
+The relations get numerated in the given order and the nuber is rendered in the diagram.

 ### Styling
 Overarch supports custom styles for elements.
 For an example see [views.edn](/models/test/views.edn).

 Exports
 -------